PBFuzz: Agentic Directed Fuzzing for PoV Generation

 \subsection{Implementation Details}

 We now detail the concrete realization of our architecture across three infrastructure components.

-\PP{Agent Infrastructure.} We implement the agent layer using \cc{cursor-cli}, which provides built-in semantic search and grep tools for efficient codebase navigation.
-The system invokes the agent via a shell interface, passing system prompts through stdin.
+\PP{Agent Infrastructure} We implement the agent layer using cursor-cli~\cite{cursor2024}, which provides built-in semantic search and grep tools for efficient codebase navigation.
+The system invokes the agent via shell interface, passing system prompts through stdin.

-\PP{MCP Tool Implementation.} We implement five MCP servers with 6,256 lines of Python code.
-They communicate with \cc{cursor-cli} via JSON-RPC over standard I/O. The fuzzer tool dynamically loads and executes Python generator code in an isolated namespace at runtime.
+\PP{MCP Tool Implementation} We implement six MCP servers with 7,458 lines of Python code.
+They communicate with cursor-cli via JSON-RPC over standard I/O. The fuzzer tool dynamically loads and executes Python generator code in an isolated namespace at runtime.

-\PP{Static Analysis.} Our static analysis tool (\autoref{fig:analyze-tools}) compiles the target project using Clang with link-time optimization (LTO) enabled.
-This allows us to reuse existing build systems to compile source code to LLVM bitcode.
-We then perform whole-program static analysis based on the pre-opt bitcode dumped by LLD during linking.
-We use a type-based call graph analysis~\cite{lu2016unisan} to pre-compute call graphs (599 lines of C++).
-Although imprecise, this analysis is much faster, and we believe LLM agents can overcome the imprecision through source code reasoning.
-To identify critical locations for deviation detection, we implement a backward breadth-first search (921 lines of C++) to mark (context-insensitive) basic blocks that (1) can reach the target locations, and (2) can reach known exit points (e.g., \cc{exit()} syscall, return of \cc{main()}).
+\PP{Static Analysis} For static analysis, we first compile the target project using \cc{clang} with link-time optimization (LTO) enabled.
+This allows us to reuse existing build systems to generate LLVM bitcode.
+We then perform whole-program static analysis based on the pre-opt bitcode dumped by \cc{lld} during linking.
+We use a type-based call graph analysis~\cite{lu2016unisan} to pre-compute call graphs (997 lines of C++).
+Although imprecise, this analysis is much faster and we believe LLM agents can overcome the imprecision through source code reasoning.
+To identify critical locations for deviation detection, we implement a backward breadth-first search (1,446 lines of C++) to mark (context-insensitive) basic blocks that (1) can reach the target locations, and (2) can reach known exit points (e.g., \cc{exit()} syscall, return of \cc{main()}).
 We perform the static analysis before the workflow starts, and save the results to files.
-MCP tools \cc{get_callers/get_callees} and \cc{detect_deviation} directly query these pre-computed results, enabling efficient reachability constraint collection during the PLAN phase and failure diagnosis during the REFLECT phase.
+MCP tools \cc{get_callers/get_callees} and \cc{detect_deviation} directly query these pre-computed results, enabling efficient reachability constraint collection during PLAN and failure diagnosis during REFLECT.